Actifio/WindowsGenericBatFile/readme.md

 # Testing the Scripts

-Open a command prompt using 'Run as Administrator' and run these two commands:
+Open a command prompt using 'Run as Administrator' and run these commands to see the result of each phase:
 ```
 cd c:\Program Files\Actifio\Scripts
 appid.1566877.bat init